masterugwee/assembly_programing/README.md

 1. name.asm , a basic program which asks for user's name and outputs the name.

-2. variabledemo , a program which contains the basic data types(int,float,byte,int ar[})
+2. variabledemo , a program which contains the basic data types(int,float,byte,int ar[]).
+Wrote this to check the control flow.

 3. Unconditionalbranching , program to understand the concept of jmp,call and return statements.
+Control flow check.